rclone/rclone/docs/content/commands/rclone_copyurl.md

 Download a URL's content and copy it to the destination without saving it in temporary storage.

-Setting --auto-filename will cause the file name to be retreived from the from URL (after any redirections) and used in the destination path.
+Setting --auto-filename will cause the file name to be retrieved from the from URL (after any redirections) and used in the destination path.